Green-Avocado/CTF/cybercastors2020/coding/flag-gods/README.md

 # Flag-Gods

+The flag gods are trying to tell you something...

+nc chals20.cybercastors.com 14431

+## Challenge

 The prompt tells us that we need to calculate hamming distances to complete the challenge.
 For each trial, we're given a plain-text string and a hexadecimal string, and we need to calculate the hamming distance between the two within a very limited amount of time.
 After a certain number of trials, we are given the flag.